ramanjan-amd/aie-regdb/README.md

 # aie-regDB
-The register definitions for aie-engine
+The register definitions for all devices of aie-engine